Paleo Banana Bread Topped With Paleo Nutella

 If you have never heard of it…I am sorry, but you haven’t lived yet.
 If you don’t like it, then we just can’t be friends.
 But if you adore it like I do, then you better take notes and get excited for what is to come.

-Nutella was part of my childhood…I would eat Nutella sandwiches, Nutella with strawberries and bananas, Nutella by the spoonful (habit I picked up from my mother), and sometimes even Nutella-Oreo-Sandwiches, where I would split open Oreos, spread peanut butter on one side, Nutella on the other side, close them up, and eat them in one bite.
+Nutella was part of my childhood…I would eat Nutella sandwiches, Nutella with strawberries and bananas, Nutella by the spoonful (habit I picked up from my beautiful mama), and sometimes even Nutella-Oreo-Sandwiches, where I would split open Oreos, spread peanut butter on one side, Nutella on the other side, close them up, and eat them in one bite.
 Crazy delicious.
 If I did that now, my insulin levels would spike up and skyrocket, staying there till the age of 80.
 So as you can see, the Nutella-Oreo-Sandwiches are not an option for me anymore.

 Nutella with fruit and bread on the other hand, is a different story…a healthier story.
 I needed to find myself a Paleo way into it (since the Nutella you buy at the store is not a Paleo spread).